ge-high-assurance/safety-analysis/README.md

-# SOTERIA
+# safety-analysis
-A model-based framework for modeling, visualizing, and analyzing the safety of system architectures
+A model-based framework for modeling, visualizing, and analyzing the safety of system architectures.